 - 29. The Chief Executive Officer of each College must ensure that all accounts and records are adequate and that there are systems in place to minimise incorrect payments. - 30.
 Colleges are required to complete the student support elements of the FES return to confirm their final spend on student support.
 The AY 2021-22 FES data return is due on 30 September 2022.
 Guidance on completing the FES Data Returns is available on our website. - 31.
 College auditors are required to sign-off the FES online student support funding report. - 32.
-Colleges should ensure that their auditors receive a copy of: - The student support audit guidance, which will be published on the SFC website later this summer. - This policy. - The national policy for further education bursaries. - The outcome agreement for the relevant year. - 33.
-Colleges may wish to provide their auditors with details of our student support web pages and SFC student support staff contact details. - 34.
+Colleges should ensure that their auditors receive a copy of: - The student support audit guidance, which will be published on the SFC website later this summer. - This policy. - The national policy for further education bursaries. - The funding announcement for the relevant year. - 33.
+Colleges may wish to provide their auditors with details of the SFC student support web pages and SFC student support staff contact details. - 34.
 Colleges should refer to the Accounts Direction for Scotland's Colleges when presenting information on the student support funds in their annual accounts.
-The Accounts direction for Scotland's colleges AY 2020-21 can be accessed on the SFC website.
+The Accounts direction for Scotland's colleges AY 2020-21 can be accessed on the SFC website and updated guidance for AY 2021-22 will be published in Summer 2022.